LLNL/axom/src/docs/sphinx/coding_guide/sec4_headerorg.rst

 .. note:: Function templates or class template members whose implementations
-          are fully specialized with all template arguments **must** be defined in an associated source file to avoid linker errors.
-Fully specialized templates *are not* templates and are treated just like regular functions.
+          are fully specialized with all template arguments **must** be defined in an associated source file to avoid linker errors (e.g., multiply-defined symbols).
+Fully specialized templates
+          *are not* templates and are treated just like regular functions.

 4.4 Extraneous header files or forward declarations (i.e., those not required for standalone compilation) **must not** be included in header files.